 Definition, Etiology, PathogenesisTop

 Sickle hemoglobin (HbS) was the first hemoglobin (Hb) variant to be discovered.
-The beta-globin gene mutation that gives rise to HbS is a single nucleotide substitution in the sixth codon of the beta-globin gene that converts glutamic acid, which is relatively hydrophilic, to valine, which is hydrophobic.
+The beta-globin gene variant that gives rise to HbS is a single nucleotide substitution in the sixth codon of the beta-globin gene that converts glutamic acid, which is relatively hydrophilic, to valine, which is hydrophobic.
 This single amino acid substitution results in an Hb molecule that polymerizes when deoxygenated, resulting in formation of sickle cells.
-Sickling of red blood cells (RBCs) causes shortened RBC life-span due to destruction (hemolysis) and blockage of blood flow (vaso-occlusion), resulting in diverse acute and chronic disease manifestations.
+Sickling of red blood cells (RBCs) causes shortened RBC lifespan due to destruction (hemolysis) and blockage of blood flow (vaso-occlusion), resulting in diverse acute and chronic disease manifestations.

 The inheritance of a single sickle cell gene (heterozygous HbS) is known as “sickle cell trait” and occurs in >20% of the population of equatorial Africa, 20% of the eastern provinces of Saudi Arabia and central India, and 5% of people living in various regions of the Mediterranean, Middle East, and North Africa.
-Owing to the autosomal recessive pattern of inheritance of the HbS gene, sickle cell trait is typically a silent carrier state.
+Owing to the autosomal recessive pattern of inheritance of the HbS gene, the sickle cell trait is typically a silent carrier state.

 The term sickle cell disease (SCD) encompasses all genotypes resulting in a combination of hemolysis and vaso-occlusive complications, which are hallmarks of the condition.
-Genotypes include homozygous HbS (HbSS) or compound heterozygous states, including HbS and another beta-globin gene mutation (eg, sickle cell-HbC [HbSC], sickle cell–beta0-thalassemia, sickle cell–beta+-thalassemia, and less commonly, sickle cell-OArab [HbSOArab] or sickle cell-DPunjab [HbSDPunjab]).
+Genotypes include homozygous HbS (HbSS) or compound heterozygous states, including HbS and another beta-globin gene variant (eg, sickle cell-HbC [HbSC], sickle cell–beta0-thalassemia, sickle cell–beta+-thalassemia, and less commonly, sickle cell-OArab [HbSOArab] or sickle cell-DPunjab [HbSDPunjab]).

 Clinical FeaturesTop